mean-org/token-streaming/README.md

-# Payment Streaming
+# Token Streaming
-The Payment Streaming program is one of the interoperable smart contracts composing the Mean Protocol.
+The Token Streaming program is one of the interoperable smart contracts composing the Mean Protocol.
 It is maintained by the Mean DAO and is deployed on the Solana Blockchain.

-Payment streaming represents the idea of continuous payments over time.
+Token streaming represents the idea of continuous payments over time.
 Block numbers are used to measure time in the blockchain and continuously update the balances of the parties in the contract.
 Head over to the **[Whitepaper](https://docs.meandao.org/mean/products/mean-protocol/payment-streaming-whitepaper)** for more details.

-The Payment Streaming program is an implementation of the protocol built and deployed on the Solana blockchain, with address `MSPCUMbLfy2MeT6geLMMzrUkv1Tx88XRApaVRdyxTuu` on [Mainnet Beta](https://explorer.solana.com/address/MSPCUMbLfy2MeT6geLMMzrUkv1Tx88XRApaVRdyxTuu).
+The Token Streaming program is an implementation of the protocol built and deployed on the Solana blockchain, with address `MSPCUMbLfy2MeT6geLMMzrUkv1Tx88XRApaVRdyxTuu` on [Mainnet Beta](https://explorer.solana.com/address/MSPCUMbLfy2MeT6geLMMzrUkv1Tx88XRApaVRdyxTuu).

 ```mermaid